Sudanese doctors should not have to risk their own lives to save lives

 A doctor's dream

 This is not the first ceasefire to fail in this conflict.
 The United States and many regional nations have attempted to broker multiple ceasefires.
-Their diplomatic strategy has been to negotiate exclusively with the two warring generals and excluding civilian groups.
+Their diplomatic strategy has been to negotiate just with the two warring generals.
+Civilian groups have been excluded.
 Attempted ceasefires have been broken, and both warring sides have thrown human rights principles to the wayside.

 Other diplomatic strategies are needed.
 We have seen the remarkable capability of the United States and the global community to act when tyrants unlawfully threaten the rights of peoples.
 In supporting Ukrainian citizens from Russian aggression, the State Department committed to protecting the human rights of Ukrainians by "ensuring that perpetrators, human rights violators and war criminals are brought to justice."
 They have used a number of policy levers to do so, sanctioning Russian government officials, wealthy elites and entities that are financially fueling the violent conflict against Ukrainians and empowering Ukrainian civilian experts as "domestic authorities" to investigate human rights abuses.

 For their herculean efforts to provide humanitarian relief against all odds, Sudanese doctors, nurses and civilian volunteers deserve the same full-weighted diplomatic efforts.
-It is time that the United States and other powerful nations sit at the negotiating table.
+It is time that the United States and other powerful nations give civilian groups a seat at the negotiating table.
 Aid organizations, including the U.N., should commit to localization and partner directly with local civilian organizations, rather than the armed forces, to distribute and manage aid.
 Lastly, the United States should proceed with sanctions against the generals who have committed clear human rights abuses and other entities fueling the conflict.

 And what does Dr. Abdullah want from the international community?
 He told us: "If only one request, I would ask the international diplomatic specialists to stop this war immediately and unconditionally.
 This is my first request.
 This is my dream."